-Mark and Shân handle the day to day running of the business, and the company employs a core team of highly experienced and qualified instructors to help deliver courses and adventure activities.
+Mark Handford and Shân Rees Roberts handle the day to day running of the business, and the company employs a core team of highly experienced and qualified instructors to help deliver courses and adventure activities.

-Mark is a qualified Winter Mountain Leader, this is the highest award for leading groups in the winter in the UK, and also enables the coaching of safe travel skills in boots and crampons, plus ice axe arrest.
-The WML is validated on the SCQF – Scottish Qualification Frameworks at Level 9, Ordinary Degree, such is the experience and time needed to complete this demanding qualification.
+Mark is a qualified Winter Mountain Leader, this is the qualification for leading groups in the winter in the UK, and also enables the coaching of safe travel skills in boots and crampons, plus ice axe arrest.
+The WML is validated on the SCQF – Scottish Qualification Frameworks at Level 9, Ordinary Degree.

 Mark holds the following awards:

 He also has membership of the following organisations

 Mark has been enjoying the great outdoors since the age of 11, firstly exploring his local hills and forest with plenty of wild camping; trips abroad with his parents saw him trek to the top of Mount Etna, 3300m, at the age of 15.

 Passing the driving test at 17 opened up a whole new world to explore and plenty of trips to the Wales, Lakes and Scotland followed.
 Mark also has many years of kayak experience and found a passion for competitive Kayak Slalom, racing for one of the main UK clubs, Stafford and Stone slalom club, when he finished competitive slalom he was ranked 17th in the country.